 EACH MAY THE CHELSEA FLOWER SHOW CAPTIVATES VISITORS WITH ITS STUNNING FLORAL DISPLAYS.
 WE LOOK BACK AT THE HISTORY OF THE MOST EXCITING EVENT IN THE GARDENING CALENDAR

 The Chelsea Flower Show, although not the largest, is the most famous event of its type.
-Situated within the grounds of the Royal Hospital Chelsea – home to the Chelsea Pensioners – the flower show celebrated its centenary in 2013 and is run by the Royal Horticultural Society.
+Situated within the grounds of the Royal Hospital Chelsea – home to the Chelsea Pensioners – the flower show, which celebrated its centenary in 2013, is run by the Royal Horticultural Society.

 The Royal Horticultural Society of London held its first show in 1827 in Chiswick.
 In later years as rival flower shows started to spring up in Regent’s Park and Crystal Palace, visitor numbers dropped as Chiswick was not yet accessible by railway.
 The Chiswick shows ended in 1857 but by 1861 the RHS shows had begun again, this time held at Kensington Gardens on the former site of the Great Exhibition of 1851.